dolph/recipes/asian-ish-ribs.md

 - 3 tablespoons ginger powder
 - 8 green onions, chopped

 Remove the meat and set aside to rest.
-Transfer the saute pan to the stove, and reduce to a sauce.
+Transfer the sauté pan to the stove, and reduce to a sauce.

 Serve ribs over: